veeso-dev/blog.veeso.dev/blog/post-41/index-en.md

 ## The solution

-Probably there's not only solution here, some of them are quite obvious.
+Probably there's more than one solution here, some of them are quite obvious.

 ### Cow?